Skip to content

 When to use

-The lock file is a JSON file containing checksums of all generated files.
+The lock file is a YAML file containing checksums of the canonical .agentsmesh/ sources plus an outputs map of generated-file checksums.
 When two branches both modify canonical files and both regenerate, the lock files will conflict.
 Git cannot automatically resolve this.

 Workflow